-Bupropion hydrochloride extended-release tablet (XL) is a prescription medicine used to treat adults with a certain type of depression called major depressive disorder.
+Bupropion hydrochloride extended-release tablet (XL) is a prescription medicine used to treat adults with a certain type of depression called major depressive disorder and for the prevention of autumn-winter seasonal depression (seasonal affective disorder).

 Who should not take bupropion hydrochloride extended-release tablets (XL)?
 Do not take bupropion hydrochloride extended-release tablets (XL) if you: